Not Just Cheese homeNot Just Cheese

 Reflections & symmetry

-Explore when balance creates calm, when breaking it creates energy, and how water can become more than a mirror.
+Understand when balance creates calm, when breaking it creates energy, and how repeated forms can become more than a pattern.

 3